 Impact of Natural Language Processing

-We know that the financial world massively depends on numeric data to process critical information.
+The financial world massively depends on numeric data to process critical information.
 However, the dependence isn’t just limited to numeric or quantifiable data alone.
 A massive amount of text is also involved that waits to be analyzed for deeper insights.
 This is where Natural Language Processing (NLP) plays a crucial role in the financial sector.
-NLP is a subset of artificial intelligence (AI), wherein computers can read and interpret words and sentences just like humans.
+NLP is a subset of Artificial Intelligence (AI), wherein computers can read and interpret words and sentences just like humans.

 NLP has transformed the finance industry through accurate and efficient deciphering of text.
 The innovative technology finds many applications in the compliance and back-office divisions, customer service experience, and portfolio management.
 NLP can parse complex audio and textual content related to business and finance.
 These include transcripts, sec filings, earnings releases, press releases, and sector reports that contain a lot of industry jargon, currencies, numbers, and product names.

-In 2017, State Street Corporation launched Quantextual Idea Lab, which uses NLP and machine learning to organize and extract information from various types of content efficiently.24
+In 2017, State Street Corporation launched Quantextual Idea Lab, which uses NLP and machine learning to efficiently organize and extract information from various types of content.24

 To understand the use of Natural Language Processing in financial services, take a look at this video.
 Leading global chipmaker NVIDIA opens up about how the industry will use conversational AI in finance for the better: